-Centene is committed to being forthright and honest by providing its stockholders, the media, and financial community with timely and accurate information about the Company and its activities.
+Centene is committed to being forthright and honest by providing its stockholders, the media and financial community with timely and accurate information about the Company and its activities.
 However, it is in Centene's best interest to exercise appropriate caution about how, and by whom, official information about the Company is released.

-When members of the media, financial analysts, or any other third parties contact Centene to request information, the responses can have far-reaching implications, including effects on Centene's stock price, reputation, and the organization's ability to compete effectively.
-Therefore, when Centene provides information on contracts, operational strategies, or financial stockholders, the media, financial analysts, and other securities-market professionals.
-These persons are typically members of the Corporate Communications Department, the Corporate Investor Relations Department, select senior executives, and Centene's Chairman and CEO.
-Unauthorized employees may not provide information on behalf of the Company or represent themselves as spokespersons for the Company.
+When members of the media, financial analysts or any other third parties contact Centene to request information, the responses can have far-reaching implications, including effects on Centene's stock price, reputation and the organization's ability to compete effectively.
+Therefore, when Centene provides information on contracts, operational strategies or financial results, we must ensure that the information is accurate and that it is approved for public release.